Casey Gwinn, Esq.

 Maddie Orcutt is a graduate of Middlebury College where she organized an online storytelling platform for survivors of relationship violence and sexual abuse.
 Additionally, she has conducted research around the United Nations Women, Peace, and Security Agenda.
 Maddie was selected as the 2015 Truman Scholar from Wyoming.
 She now serves as the Camp HOPE America – California Coordinator.

-Chelsea Armstrong is the Administrative Assistant for Camp HOPE America.
+Chelsea Armstrong is the Project Coordinator for Camp HOPE America.
+With Camp HOPE America, Chelsea provides logistical support to help Alliance partners implement Camp HOPE America across the nation.
 Chelsea worked directly with survivors as an AmeriCorps member with the Wyoming Coalition Against Domestic Violence and Sexual Assault by facilitating empowerment classes to women in the Wyoming Women’s Prison.
-With Camp HOPE America, Chelsea provides administrative and logistical support to help Alliance partners implement Camp HOPE across the nation.
 A native of Denver, Chelsea is an avid camper and is a graduate of the University of Wyoming where she majored in Criminal Justice.

 Gemma Serrano is an Intern for Alliance for HOPE that provides administrative support.
-Gemma began attending Camp HOPE in 2012 as a camper, but for the last two years has served as a Camp HOPE Counselor making her a perfect fit to assist in the Pathways to HOPE program.
-She has participated in the recognized PLTW four-year program, giving her the skills necessary to participate in intensive project planning and management, as well as programmatic support.
+Gemma began attending Camp HOPE America – California in 2012 as a camper, but for the last two years has served as a Camp HOPE America Counselor making her a perfect fit to assist in the Pathways to HOPE program.
+She has participated in the recognized, four-year program Project Lead the Way, giving her the skills necessary to participate in intensive project planning and management, as well as programmatic support.

 Jenny Dietzen is an Intern providing administrative and programmatic support at the Alliance.
 Jenny has served as a Camp HOPE Counselor since 2012, and her experiences at Camp HOPE California motivated Jenny to work with kids.
 Jenny is currently a junior at San Diego State University, where she is studying social work.